Thurso, Quebec: Economy

 Thurso is known for the unpleasant odour emanating from its paper mill, which originates from the burning of chemical residue when the pulp is manufactured and the smell was there well before the retaining basin was built.
 Fortress Paper employs 335 people in Thurso to produce 250,000 tonnes of hardwood kraft market pulp.
 However, the company had financial difficulties and led to its operations temporarily being shut down in 2006 and again for an eight-week period in 2009.

 The Lauzon sawmill was another major employer for the community, but its building was destroyed by a fire on March 8, 2007, putting 100 workers temporarily out of work.
 However, plans for relaunching the production activity started shortly after the event.

 Thurso's only bar/hotel, Hotel Lafontaine, burned twice in 2009, once in February and again a month later, with the latter fire resulting in complete destruction.
 In 2010, Hotel Lafontaine reopened just beside its previous location.

-Transportation
+Infrastructure

 Thurso's main access roads are currently Route 148 (running west–east) and Route 317 (running south–north).
 Autoroute 50, approximately 3 km north of Thurso along Route 317 complements Route 148 as Thurso's second connection to Gatineau and Ottawa.
 The Quebec Gatineau Railway provides rail freight transport.

-A seasonal ferry operates between Thurso and Clarence, Ontario.
+A seasonal ferry operates between Thurso and Clarence-Rockland, Ontario.